 Home » Planning » Seasonal Fun » Spring in the Smokies

 There is nothing fresher than springtime in the North Carolina Smokies.
-As the mountains awake from their winter slumber and eagerly welcome the first blossoms of spring color, you will find the ideal seasonal getaway in the picturesque towns of Waynesville, Maggie Valley, Canton, Clyde, and Lake Junaluska.
-Fondly referred to as “the other color season,” the area comes alive with the early blossoms of spring-like daffodils, dogwoods and cherry blossoms.
+As March, April, and May roll in, the mountains awake from their winter slumber and eagerly welcome the first blossoms of spring color.
+Set against the scenic backdrop of the Great Smoky Mountains, the picturesque towns of Waynesville, Maggie Valley, Canton, Clyde, and Lake Junaluska offer the ideal seasonal getaway.

 SPRING FUN, CAPTURED BY YOU!

-SPRING HIKES
+SPRING Hikes

 Directions:

-Milepost 418.8
+Milepost 451.2

-Mileage: 3.2 miles
+Mileage: 1.2 miles

 Sam’s Summit Loop